Child Protection or Parenting Orders? (Qld)

-This article examines the relationship between child protection proceedings in the Children’s Court and parenting proceedings in the Family Court or Federal Circuit Court.
+This article examines the relationship between child protection proceedings in the Children’s Court and parenting proceedings in the Federal Circuit and Family Court of Australia (FCFCA).
 While child protection matters in Queensland are governed by the Child Protection Act 1999, parenting matters are governed by the Family Law Act 1975.

 What are child protection proceedings?

 The Child Protection Act 1999 enables the Children’s Court via the Chief Executive of the Department of Child Safety, to intervene where a child has been harmed or is at risk of harm, abuse or neglect.
 Child Safety may remove a child or children from their family, and seek that guardianship or custody be placed with the Chief Executive (Child Safety) or another specified person, such as a family member.

 The term ‘custody’ relates to where a child will be placed or reside, whereas the term ‘guardianship’ refers to the power to make long-term decisions that may affect a child (such as education, health, name and religion).

 The Child Protection Orders the Chief Executive may apply for include:

 - Temporary Custody Orders; and

 Parenting orders are made in the Family Law Courts, which are governed by Federal Law.
 Child Protection matters are governed by state legislation.
 Parenting orders set out with whom a child will live and who they will spend time with.
 They bind all parties to the matter, which usually includes the child’s mother and father and sometimes also another interested party, such as a grandparent.